-Western Maryland College has always attempted to keep its fees within the reach of those students coming from families with moderate incomes, so that its educational program will not be restricted to the wealthy.
-In these days of increasing price and wage levels such a policy has been extremely difficult, and the following charges, which are less than those of many independent colleges of like calibre, are made possible, without impairing the quality of the college program, only because of the liberal support of the United Methodist Church, contributions from business and industry, and the generous help of many alumni and friends.
+Western Maryland College has always attempted to keep its fees within the reach of those students coming from families with moderate incomes, so that its educational program will be available to all.
+In these days of increasing price and wage levels such a policy has been extremely difficult, and the following charges, which are less than those of many independent colleges of like calibre, are made possible only because of the liberal support of many alumni and friends.

-The regular college year consists of a 13-week Fall Semester, a 4-week January Term, and a 15-week Spring Semester.
-The January Term is considered part of the Fall Semester for cost purposes and students are charged the same tuition each semester whether they attend the January Term or not.
+The regular college year consists of a fall semester, a January term, and a spring semester.
+The January term is considered part of the fall semester for cost purposes, and students are charged the same tuition each semester whether they attend the January term or not.

-The tuition charge for a full-time student is \$1,000.00 per semester.
-Students enrolling for less than 12 semester hours during the combined Fall Semester-January Term or during the Spring Semester are not considered full-time students and are charged \$65.00 per semester hour.
-Room and board charges are \$12.50 per semester.
+The tuition charge for a full-time student is \$1,075, per semester.
+Special and part-time students are charged \$70, per semester hour.
+Room and board horages are \$525, per semester.
 (The College reserves the right to increase the amount for room and board if food or labor costs rise significantly.)
 An extra tuition charge is made for certain courses in education where there is individual instruction and for private instruction in voice, organ, and other musical instruments.
-A number of January Term courses carry additional fees for extended travel.
-These fees are charged:
+A number of January term courses carry additional fees for extended travel or materials.
+These fees are listed under the course descriptions.